selina-bian-1122/selina-bian-1122/README.md

 # Hi, This is Selina Bian! 👋
 - Enthusiastic about leveraging data and LLM for actionable business insights and solutions
-- Solution Engineer at B2B AI Agent Startup
+- Solution Engineer and GTM at AI Startups
 - Ex-Intern at Budweiser & TikTok & BCG
 - MS in Business Analytics @ UC Davis
 - Contact me via **yingxuanbian1122@gmail.com**